vessels-tech/papers/mywell/2018-02-06-trip-summary.md

 - data should be easy to download (this feature already exists, only not on mobile!)

+#### Used for:
+- Water and rainfall monitoring
+- Developing an understanding of the water needs of a household and farm
+- Information from MyWell can help to quantify the water in their well to know how much
+- helps with crop planning

+All BJs identified MyWell as a viable source of well information in the future

 - quick to offer suggestions, like integration with WhatsApp

+Favourite feedback (although not all that helpful):
+>There should be a good music come from background while using MyWell App.
+There should be 1 GB free data for users.